TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 *  All advantages of being listed in the TER, for example:

    *  Easy finding of your extension
+   *  Reserved extension key in the TYPO3 world
    *  The community can vote for your extension
    *  Users can subscribe to notifications on new releases
    *  Composer package is announced (optional)